 1. Contact an adoption attorney.

 2. Complete the Adoption Support application provided by your social worker.
 Once the application is filed, an Adoption Support Program Specialist will review your application to determine if the child qualifies for the program according to state and federal rules.

 3. If the child qualifies, you are given a negotiated contract, called an agreement, which outlines program benefits and terms.
 The adoption cannot be finalized until the agreement is signed by you and the DSHS representative.

 4. Your social worker completes a post-placement report.
 This report provides the court with an update on the child’s and family’s well-being since placement.

-5. DSHS provides a Consent to Adopt.
+5. DCYF provides a Consent to Adopt.
 This is a written statement authorizing that the child may be adopted.

 6. Your social worker sends your attorney a packet containing documents needed to finalize the adoption.